 Creating your new dashboard isn’t all that different from building any other product, it just so happens your customer base will be your coworkers in this particular case.

 Step 1: Understand your stack

 Your dashboard will only be as good as the data that fuels it.
-Make sure you’re getting as much input that you’ll need for a solid understanding.
+Make sure you’re getting as much input as you’ll need for a solid understanding.
 The process starts by popping the hood and getting a comprehensive overview of what’s available.

 You’ll need to understand what tools you’re using.
 You’ll need to understand how they fit together and how each team will use them.
 You also must know where and when data flows from one place to another, i.e. the triggers for different events and the digital trail those leave.

 This will be a lot easier if your organization has already adopted enterprise architecture planning.
 Artifacts from those exercises cover most of the bases.
 If there’s not already a full guide to your architecture and data flows handy, it’s time to interview your CTO and/or architect to learn exactly what does what and which data sources are available.